awesome-soft/awesome-ubuntu/README.md

 ## Email
 * [Thunderbird](www.mozilla.org/thunderbird/) - Thunderbird is a free email application that's easy to set up and customize.
+* [MailSpring](https://getmailspring.com/) - Mailspring is a desktop email client with modern features like unified inbox, snoozing, reminders, templates, offline search, and support for Gmail labels.
 ## FTP
 * [FileZilla](https://filezilla-project.org/) - The free FTP solution.